rburgosnavas/SKWEEK/README.md

 This is the first iteration of SKWEEK.
 It is not perfect in any way and there are many ways that it can improved.
-It does not check for expressions with illegal character, incomplete paranthesis, signed variables (starting an expression with a negative number (i.e. -4) will not be good).
+It does not check for expressions with illegal character, incomplete paranthesis.

+There is buggy support for negative numbers.

 ==TODO==
 * Real time typing, evaluating, and processing of expressions - (added, but